san4b0t/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a person : `delete`
+### Deleting a application : `delete`

-Deletes the specified person from the address book.
+Deletes the specified application from the application book.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the application at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed application list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd application in the application book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* After filtering the list, `delete 1` deletes the 1st application in the currently displayed results

+### Sorting the applications : `sort`

+Sorts the specified application from the application book.

+Format: `sort`

+* No parameters.
+* Applies to the current application list (including any active filters).
+* The sorted order is shown immediately in the UI.

 ### Clearing all entries : `clear`